 I recommend making reservations, as the restaurant only has a handful seats.
 By the time we left, every table was full.
 Shimizu was also busy with takeout orders.
 I was informed by our server that on the weekends, there is often a line-up outside the door.

 The room is cozy, decorated with homemade signs and pictures of food.
 The overarching branches of the pink cherry blossom tree cover most of the ceiling.
-I saw a moving ramen contraption by the door, which is a common display outside restaurants in Tokyo.
+I saw an automated ramen contraption by the door, which is a common display outside restaurants in Tokyo.

 L and I both ordered a bottle of Asahi ($6).
 L ordered the Tonkatsu Curry ($13.99) and I requested the Shimizu Miso Ramen ($12.99).